• About the Artist

 The Sema Makawa canoe at the New Zealand Maritime Museum.

-A beautiful and well made Fiji Drua model
+A beautiful and well made Fiji double canoe model or “wangga ndrua” in the Otago Museum, New-Zealand.

 This picture was taken By F.H.
 Dufty of NAVUKINIVANUA - “The turner of the land” - one of the last of the great drua or hulled-outrigger voyaging canoes of the nineteenth century, and the last to be owned by Ratu Seru Cakobau, anchored just off Nasova on the eastern shore of Ovalau.
 Given the prestige and the ceremonial dress of the many high chiefs visible in this picture, the occasion is probably that of 20 November 1877, when Navukinivanua was sailed from Bau to Nasova and symbolically presented by Cakobau, together with a big rootstock of yaqona, to Lady Gordon.